stephencwelch/dsgo-dl-workshop-summer-2020/README.md

 ## Agenda
 1. Welcome!
 2. Setting up your computing environment
-3. Introduction to our dataset for the day - [MVTech AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/)
+3. Storytime - the summer project that took 50 years to finish & what makes computer vision hard
-4. Getting image classification results fast with [fastai](https://docs.fast.ai/).
+4. Getting image classification results fast with [fastai](https://docs.fast.ai/)
-5. Detection, segmentation, and unsupervised learning.
+5. Bounding box detection
+6. Semantic segmentation
-6. Deploying models with [docker](https://github.com/moby/moby) and [flask](https://github.com/pallets/flask).
+7. Deploying models with [docker](https://github.com/moby/moby) and [flask](https://github.com/pallets/flask)
-7. Reflection on studying and working in AI in 2020
+8. Reflection on studying and working in AI in 2020

 ## 1. Welcome!

 ### 1.1 Goal for Our Time Together
 **Train and deploy deep learning computer vision models, and have some fun along the way :)**

 ## 2. Setting up your computing environment
 Installing the software you need to train deep learning models can be difficult.
 For the purposes of this workshop, we're offering 3 recommended methods of setting up your computing environment.
 Your level of experience and access to machines, should help you determine which appraoch is right for you.